 There is currently no known treatment.

-Lameness, paralysis, drooping wings, weight loss, enlarged feather follicles, paleness, loss of appetite, blindness, and reddened, bloody looking shanks (lower legs) can all be signs that something is going on.
+Lameness, paralysis, drooping wings, weight loss, enlarged feather follicles, paleness, loss of appetite, blindness, and reddened, bloody-looking shanks (lower legs) can all be symptoms that something is going on.

 If you’re interested in learning some more information on this one, you can find it here.

-In the short time between hatching and healing, however, the navel can become infected if it comes in contact with a dirty environment, such as soiled eggs, unclean hatching boxes, etc., which can lead to infection.
+The navel can become infected if it comes in contact with a dirty environment, such as soiled eggs, unclean hatching boxes, etc.

-Others include abnormally large, unused yolk sacs, very bad smelling peritonitis (a swelling infection of the abdomen), seeping out of the navel, edema in the lower skin of the chick, dehydration, and even blood poisoning.
+External navel infection, including abnormally large, unused yolk sacs, and a very bad smelling peritonitis (a swelling infection of the abdomen).

 More information on Mushy Chick disease can be found here.

-Newcastle Disease can spread short distances through the air, but it is more likely to be transmitted through contaminated “outsiders”.
+This disease can spread short distances through the air, but it is more likely to be transmitted through contaminated “outsiders.”

 Here is a good source for further information if needed!

-This bacterial disease can show up in a number of different forms including Arizonosis, Pullorum disease, fowl typhoid, and paratyphoid (see the breakdown here).
+This bacterial disease can show up in various forms, including Arizonosis, Pullorum disease, fowl typhoid, and paratyphoid (see the breakdown here).

-It is also more dangerous during cold seasons when chickens are living in close quarters due to the weather.
+It is also more dangerous during cold seasons when chickens live in close quarters due to the weather.

-This one is, unfortunately, able to spread vertically (from parent to child) as well as horizontally (between adult chickens).
+This one can spread vertically (from parent to child) and horizontally (between adult chickens).

 The latter can come in many forms, including an infected coop, food, boots and hands, rodents, bugs, and the addition of new birds to the flock.

-Chickens infected with the bacteria can show signs of lethargy, puffy eyes, ruffled feathers, dehydration, lowered egg production, white, chalky diarrhea and pasty vents.
+Watch out for lethargy, puffy eyes, ruffled feathers, dehydration, lowered egg production, white, chalky diarrhea, and pasty vents.